Kandi-Rohan/SIH2025/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 Overhead low-voltage AC distribution conductors are prone to breakage due to storms, aging infrastructure, or accidental impact.
 This results in:

--Power outages affecting large areas
+- Power outages affecting large areas

--Electrocution hazards from live conductors falling to the ground
+- Electrocution hazards from live conductors falling to the ground

--Delays in maintenance due to late fault reporting
+- Delays in maintenance due to late fault reporting

 **Proposed Solution**

 We propose a cost-effective IoT and AI-based system with pole-mounted nodes to detect conductor faults in real-time.
 The system uses:

--Vibration, current, and temperature sensors
+- Vibration, current, and temperature sensors

--Raspberry Pi for edge processing and relay-based isolation
+- Raspberry Pi for edge processing and relay-based isolation

--MQTT protocol for fault reporting to a central dashboard
+- MQTT protocol for fault reporting to a central dashboard

 **Key Features**
 ------------------------------------------------------------------------------------------------------------------------------------------